IMPORTANT: COVID-19 update on courses supported through the HWSP

 What amount of funding is available?

-Health Workforce Scholarship Program bursaries involve payments up to $10,000 that contribute toward the cost of training or course fees as well as training related expenses such as accommodation and transport where appropriate.
-Bursaries must be directly related to training and upskilling health professionals who are providing or planning (with evidence) to provide primary health services to rural and remote areas.
+Health Workforce Scholarship Program bursaries involve payments up to $10,000 that contribute toward the cost of training or course fees as well as certain training related expenses such as accommodation and travel where appropriate.
+Bursaries must be directly related to training and upskilling health professionals who are providing or planning (with evidence) to provide primary face to face clinical health services to rural and remote areas.

-Applicants can make more than one application in a financial year providing that the funding requested does not exceed the limit of $10,000.
+Applicants can make more than one application in a financial year provided the funding requested does not exceed the limit of $10,000.

 What training and skill needs have been identified as a priority?